Configuring File Uploads

 .

-The Amazon s3 option can be enabled by setting the following in your .env
+This option can be enabled by setting the following in your .env

 file:

-For performance reasons uploaded images are made public upon upload to your s3 bucket and fetched directly by the end user when viewing an image on BookStack.
+For performance reasons uploaded images are made public upon upload to your S3 bucket and fetched directly by the end user when viewing an image on BookStack.
 Attachments are not made public and are instead fetched by BookStack upon request.
 Exact security will depend on the configuration and policies of your bucket.

 - Image uploads location: